 This connector powers the device and creates the low voltage power for components such as LEDs, sensors, and others.
 You can use the connector with either an AC adapter or a small battery.

 The microcontroller CPU is the heart of the platform.
 It allows the Arduino to execute commands and make decisions based on various inputs and running programs.
-The exact chit will vary between the different Arduino types, but most kits supply Atmel chipsets with various onboard memory.
+The exact chit will vary between the different Arduinos types, but most kits supply Atmel chipsets with various onboard memory.
 Common processor models include:

 Most Arduino boards come with a standard USB port that lets you connect the MCU to your computer to load new programs.
 On some boards, the USB port also doubles as a power connector.